What You Need to Know About Real Estate Broker

 - Lease Administration Analyst

-In the United States, there were 95,300 jobs for Real Estate Broker in 2016.
+In 2016, there was an estimated number of 95,300 jobs in the United States for Real Estate Broker.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Real Estate Broker by 2026.
-Due to new job openings and attrition, there will be an average of 9,300 job openings in this field each year.
+There will be an estimated 9,300 positions for Real Estate Broker per year.

 The states with the most job growth for Real Estate Broker are Utah, Tennessee, and Wisconsin.
 Watch out if you plan on working in West Virginia, Illinois, or Wyoming.
 These states have the worst job growth for this type of profession.